Consdata/consdata.github.io/_posts/2019-04-01-functional-introduction.md

 * Asynchronicznie to kiedyś coś dostaniesz.
 W przyszłości `Future`.

 ## Ale czym jest `monad`?
 Bardzo upraszaczając jest to taki monadyczny typ - kontener (podobnie jak String jest typem).
 Do kontener ten ma jakiś efekt (to co wymieniliśmy powyżej).
-Trochę tak jak w jakimś RPGu.
-Mamy Wizarda, który dodakowo ma jakieś efekty, ale jeśli weźmiemy Warriora to ma on inny zestaw efektów.
 Bardziej oficjalna definicja monada to:

 `A Monad is just a monoid in the category of endofunctors` - no...